iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

 ## Use Case Diagrams

-**Use Case Diagrams**
+UML model used to graphically show uses cases and their relationships to actors

-- UML model used to graphically show uses cases and their relationships to actors **UML**
+**UML**: Unified Modelling Language, the standard for diagrams and terminology

-- Unified Modelling Language, the standard for diagrams and terminology **Actor**
+**Actor**: All types of end users, including malicious users

-- All types of end users, including malicious users **Automation boundary**
+**Automation boundary**
 - A box that separates actors on the outside, system components at inside
 - The box represents the system itself